 Digital thermometers are the most comfortable and accurate thermometers to use in adults.
 However, any thermometer is trustworthy, as long as it is used correctly.
 The only type of thermometer we do not advise is the mercury thermometer, as it can cause poisoning if it breaks.

 How to measure a baby’s temperature

-What temperature is considered a fever in adults?
+What is considered a fever in adults?

-- Slightly raised body temperature, known as "subfebrile": between 99.5ºF (37.5ºC) and 100.4ºF (38ºC).
-In these cases, generally, other symptoms appear, such as shivering, shaking, or facial redness.
-In these situations either take off a layer of clothing, take a warm bath or drink water;
+- Low-grade fever: Between 99.5ºF (37.5ºC) and 100.4ºF (38ºC).
+In these cases, generally, other symptoms may appear, such as shivering, shaking, or facial redness.
+Many times, you can resolve this increase in temperature by removing a layer of clothing, by taking a warm bath or by drinking water;

 Babies and children have a slightly different body temperature to adults, as it usually varies between 96.8ºF (36ºC) and 98.6ºF (37ºC).
 The main temperature variations in children are:

-- Slightly raised temperature: between 98.8ºF (37.1ºC) and 99.5ºF (37.5ºC).
-In these cases, remove a layer of clothing and give a warm bath;
+- Low-grade fever: between 98.8ºF (37.1ºC) and 99.5ºF (37.5ºC).
+In these cases, remove a layer of clothing and give the child a bath in lukewarm water;

-When should you to take remedies to lower a fever
+When should you to take medication

 Removing extra clothing and taking a warm bath are good ways to lower body temperature.
 Still, when this is not sufficient, the doctor may recommend you take an antipyretic to reduce the fever.
 The medication most people take in these situations is acetaminophen.
 Frequency or how many capsules you take vary on the dose of each pill, but you should not exceed 4000mg in 24 hours.